rd-mg/crypto-signal/README.md

 - Adde Bollinger bands width to Bollinger bands indicator
 - New Indicator NATR
 - New Indicator ROC
+- New indicator IFish Stoch
+- Added pandas-ta and dependencies in requirements

 ## Installing And Running